isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 <ul><li><font size="4.5">Renewed licence validity period will start from the end of the current licence validity period.</font></li></ul>

 #### Criteria for Renewal of a Licence
-To be eligible for renewal, applicant is required to;
+To be eligible for renewal, applicant is required to:
 <br> 1.
 Be fit and proper; and<br> 2.
 With effect from 16 March 2026, hold an active Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification.<br>

 <font size="4.5">Note:</font>